TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 ---------------------------------------------

-Initializing the ViewHelper arguments directly at the :php:`render()` method is extreme handy, when there aren't much arguments.
+Initializing the ViewHelper arguments directly at the :php:`render()` method is extremely handy when there aren't many arguments.
 But sometimes a complex inheritance hierarchy is implemented with the ViewHelper, where different level of the inheritance structure should register additional arguments.
-Fluid itself does this for example with the ``form`` ViewHelpers.
+Fluid itself does this for example with the `form` ViewHelpers.

-Because method parameter and annotations are not inheritable, there must be an additional way to register the arguments of a ViewHelper.
+Because method parameters and annotations are not inheritable, there must be an additional way to register the arguments of a ViewHelper.
 Fluid provides the method :php:`initializeArguments()` for this.
 In this method additional arguments can be registered by calling :php:`$this->registerArgument($name,